 First opened in 1868.
 Designed by William Henry Lynn.

-The Lynn Building celebrates its 150th anniversary in November 2018.
-See here for news, updates and more information in this anniversary year.
+The Lynn Building celebrated its 150th anniversary in November 2018.
+See here for news, updates and more information.

 Featuring an impressive open and galleried interior, the Graduate School (formerly known as the Lynn Building) was designed by William Henry Lynn in 1868 as the University’s library.
 Following an extensive programme of renovation and refurbishment, the building reopened in April 2015.
 It is now home to the new Graduate School, providing a hub for Queen’s thriving postgraduate community.

 This tour will give you an insight into the history of the building, provide details of the recent renovation project and introduce you to the role the Graduate School will play in helping to realise Vision 2020.

 - A brief history of the building

 - An outline of the Graduate School's role in Vision 2020